Discover the Top 5 Reasons to Join a Teen Expedition with Earthwatch!

 Whether you’re looking to follow your passion or find material for that college admissions essay, our Earthwatch teen expeditions offer a two-week experience that can change your life.
 But don’t take it from us.
 Discover the top 5 reasons to sign up for an Earthwatch expedition, according to our teen volunteers!

 In 2006, Moria Robinson, then a sophomore in high school, joined an Earthwatch expedition in Arizona, where she studied the relationships between plants, caterpillars, and parasitoids (wasps and flies that feed on caterpillars).
 Moria, who loves science, loves being outside (and loves bugs!), was overjoyed to discover more about these different levels of the food web.
 What she didn’t know at the time was just how influential this experience would be.
-Now, 10 years later, Moria is running her very own caterpillar research lab at University of California, Davis, where she’s pursuing a Ph.D. in biology as a result of her Earthwatch expedition.
+Now, 10 years later, Moria is supporting a caterpillar research lab at University of California, Davis, where she’s pursuing a secondary degree in biology as a result of her Earthwatch expedition.

 Earthwatch expeditions empower teens to tackle some of the world’s most pressing environmental issues.
 Armed with the support and mentorship of leading scientists in the field, teen volunteers step beyond their comfort zones while contributing to meaningful science.
 In the process, they experience unique locations and cultures, pursue their passion for science and the environment, and develop lifelong friendships.
 Some, like Moria, even find a future career path.